Ossie Dawson

 Oswald Charles Dawson MC (1 September 1919 – 22 December 2008) was a South African cricketer who played in 9 Test matches, all against England, in the 1947 and 1948–49 series.

-He was a medium pace bowler and a useful late middle order batsman who was an important player for Natal from 1938–39 to 1949–50 and Border from 1951–52 to 1961–62.
-He also played baseball for Natal.
+Dawson was an all-rounder, an aggressive middle-order batsman and medium-pace bowler, who was an important player for Natal from 1938–39 to 1949–50 and Border from 1951–52 to 1961–62.
+His highest first-class score was 182, when Border defeated Transvaal by an innings in the Currie Cup in 1952–53.
+His best bowling figures were 5 for 42, when the South Africans had an innings victory over Warwickshire in 1947.

+Dawson also played baseball for Natal.
 His brother Denis played cricket for Kenya and East Africa.

-Before he came to prominence on the cricket field, he had a distinguished record in World War II.
+Before he came to prominence on the cricket field, Dawson had a distinguished record in World War II.
 He served with the Royal Durban Light Infantry at the Battle of El Alamein and later won a Military Cross in Italy.

+Dawson died at his home in Umhlanga, KwaZulu-Natal, in December 2008, aged 89.
+He and his wife Maureen had five children.
+Their son Kevin played first-class cricket in South Africa from 1979 to 1987.